fabric-testbed/project-registry/README.md

 ## <a name="about"></a>About

-The Project Registry maintains a separate persistent database of projects storing meta-information about each project (e.g. description, purpose) and maintaining a log of actions on the project.
+The Project Registry manages FABRIC project creation and membership via a REST API.
+Recorded project information is a combination of CILOgon/COmanage identity and authorization attributes along with internal meta-information about each project.

 Current project membership and roles are maintained and asserted via COmanage.
+COmanage data represents the roles (groups or permissions) an individual would have within the scope of one or more projects within FABRIC.

+The Project Registry also maintains a separate persistent database of projects storing meta-information about each project (e.g. description, purpose) and maintaining a log of actions for each project.
+COmanage is treated as the single source of "truth" and then augmented by project meta-information which is stored to a separate persistent database.
+COmanage information is continuously monitored such that no role based project level decision is made without first verifying identity and role via COmanage.

 The principal policies guiding the development of the project registry are documented in [fabric-testbed/Authz](https://github.com/fabric-testbed/Authz/tree/master/policies)

-The Project Registry is a ReSTful (Representational State Transfer) service implementation using Swagger tooling to define the API specification using OpenAPI
+The Project Registry is a ReSTful (Representational State Transfer) service implementation using Swagger tooling to define the API specification using the OpenAPI specification.

 **What Is OpenAPI?**